-- $1. \ \ Check if a \ SET \ SERVEROUTPUT \ statement \ is \ specified \ before \ the \ PL/SQL \ block \ of \ a \ stored \ procedure.$ - If a SET SERVEROUTPUT straight after BEGIN of PL/pgSQL.
+- 1. Check if a SET SERVEROUTPUT statement is specified before the PL/SQL block of a stored procedure. - If a SET SERVEROUTPUT statement is specified, specify DBMS_SQL.SERVEROUTPUT straight after BEGIN of PL/pgSQL.
 If ON is specified to have messages output to a window, then specify TRUE.
 If OFF is specified, then specify FALSE. - 3.
 Specify DBMS_SQL.ENABLE only if SET SERVEROUTPUT is ON.
 The values to be specified for the argument are as follows: - If SIZE is specified for the SET SERVEROUTPUT statement, specify this size for the argument.